 Digital transformation was once the most important investment, but now it’s convergence.
-Governments are being inundated with data from everywhere – constituent records, sensors within infrastructure, vehicles on roads.
+The public sector is being inundated with data from everywhere – constituent records, sensors within infrastructure, vehicles on roads.
 It’s no longer enough to have a place to store and secure such data.
-At the same time, governments need to be able to leverage the data with technologies and platforms that did not even exist five years ago in order to improve governance, decision-making, policy and constituent outcomes.
+At the same time, the public sector needs to be able to leverage the data with technologies and platforms that did not even exist five years ago in order to improve governance, decision-making, policy and constituent outcomes.

 It is important to note that achieving digital maturity in the public sector is a complex and multi-faceted process.
 It requires a trusted digital transformation partner like DMI to enable effective technology adoption and deliver improved outcomes for citizens.
 Contact us today for your digital transformation agenda for public sector organizations.